 There were 24,030 respondents to the survey after deleting non-complete responses.
-Of these, 7,110 were employed or principally employed in further education, 1,097 in adult education, 14,667 in higher education and 187 in prison education.
+Of these, 7,110 were employed or principally employed in FE; 1,097 were in adult education; 14,667 were in HE; and 187 in prison education.
 A number of respondents (969) did not identify the sector in which they principally worked.